XHGEO-FM

 XHGEO-FM is a radio station on 91.5 FM in Guadalajara, Jalisco, Mexico.
 The station is owned by Grupo Promomedios and carries a news/talk format known as Zona Tres.

 History

-XHGEO received its first concession on January 16, 1970.
+XHGEO received its first concession on January 16, 1970 and was known as Estéreo Mundo, broadcasting mostly instrumental and beautiful music.
+It later branded as 91-X with a pop format and as Factor 91.
+In 2006 it became adult contemporary Ultra FM.
+That format moved to XEAAA-AM 880 in 2011, making way for Zona Tres.